ONSdigital/cis_households/README.md

-# cis_households
+# CIS Households

-Data engineering pipeline for the COVID-19 Infection Survey (CIS)
+Data engineering pipeline for the [Office for National Statistics COVID-19 Infection Survey (CIS)](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/previousReleases).

+**Please note that this project is open for external reuse and review but closed for contribution.**